Our students connect the dots differently

 Other schools for complex learners define their cohorts based on their disabilities.
 We define ours based on their superpowers.

-We work with a diverse group of students who have very high analytical reasoning and or creating thinking skills.
+We work with a diverse group of students in grades K-12 who have very high analytical reasoning and or creating thinking skills.
 This includes kids who have an array of learning, social-emotional and/or neurophysiological differences.
 These students tend to see the world differently and make connections that others wouldn’t make.
 That makes them not just potential future professionals, but potential thought leaders.

 Find out more about our admissions criteria below, or start your application online to determine if your child might be a good fit for our program.